-NoSQL systems typically maintain multiple copies of the data for availability and scalability purposes.
-In these architectures, there different guarantees regarding the consistency of the data across copies.
-NoSQL systems tend to be consistent or eventually consistent.
+Most non-relational systems typically maintain multiple copies of the data for availability and scalability purposes.
+These databases can impose different guarantees on the consistency of the data across copies.
+Non-relational databases tend to be categorized as either consistent or eventually consistent.